 Treatment options for CLL include:

-After treatment, a person is likely to have periods of time when they have few or no symptoms of CLL.
+After treatment, a person is likely to have periods when they have few or no symptoms of CLL.
 This is often known as remission.
-At the current time, medical professionals do not know if a person can reduce their risk of CLL coming back.
+Currently, medical professionals do not know if a person can reduce their risk of CLL returning.

-Although there is no cure for CLL, ongoing treatment can help a person to live with the condition for a long time.
-There are several ways that someone who has CLL can support their health and wellbeing.
+Although there is no cure for CLL, ongoing treatment can help a person live with the condition for a long time.
+There are several ways that someone who has CLL can support their health and well-being.

-Staying as healthy as possible can help with general health and wellbeing.
-People with CLL may find benefit from doing gentle exercise and eating a healthful diet.
+Staying as healthy as possible can help with general health and well-being.
+People with CLL

 Many people find living with a lifelong condition challenging.
 Getting emotional support and expressing feelings can help.
-A listening shoulder may be from friends, family, or community groups.
+This may be from friends, family, or community groups.
 In the U.S., the

 Having correct information can give a person more control and understanding.
 Finding out as much as possible about CLL and consulting with a doctor on how to lead a healthy lifestyle can help with decisions about treatment and care.